Structural Engineers

 Structural Calculations for Residential Properties

-We try to charge around £300-£750 and have information within 5-7 working daysIf you want to open up, extend your property and take walls out, we can help, but like to see your plans so we can offer a quote.
-We try to offer out of hours visit to suit life.Send us your info in a way that suits you below, and give us a call
+For the usual scale alterations we usual charge between £300 - £1000 depending on what you need from usWe aim to turn around information in around 5-10 working daysIf you want to open up, extend your property and take walls out, and stay safe and compliant, we can help, but like to see your plans so we can offer a quote.We try to offer out of hours visit to suit life.To help discussions, please send us your info via email or Whats app, then we can talk through what you need

 Advice for Residential Properties